carterchannui/DatabaseManager/README.md

 // Display population of specific ethnicity, education or employment of the current working dataset. population:<ethnicity><education><employment>

-// Display percent of ethnicity, education, or employment of the current working dataset. percent:<ethnicity><education><employment>
+// Display percent of ethnicity, education, or employment of the working dataset. percent:<ethnicity><education><employment>

 // Display total 2014 population.